bluerobotics/bluerobotics.github.io/vbrov/index.md

 - - Miscellaneous: miscellaneous
 - Assembly: assembly
 - - Installing the Battery Enclosure onto the Bottom Panel: installing-the-battery-enclosure-onto-the-bottom-panel
+- - Putting the Frame Together: putting-the-frame-together
+- - Assembling the Electronics Enclosure: assembling-the-electronics-enclosure
+- - Installing the Thrusters, Lights, and Electronics Enclosure onto the Frame: installing-the-thrusters-lights-and-electronics-enclosure-onto-the-frame
+- - Installing Ballast Weights: installing-ballast-weights

 store-links:
 - BlueROV: http://bluerobotics.com/store/rov/bluerov/

 manual-links:
 - T200 Thrusters: /thrusters/
-- M100 Motor: /thrusters/motors/
 ---

 <img src="/assets/images/tutorials/bluerov-manual/michal-rov-banner.png" class="img-responsive" style="max-width:900px" />

 # Introduction

 The **BlueROV** is an unassembled ROV kit with frame, watertight enclosure, thrusters, and speed controllers.
 Hardware/software experience required.
-It uses six thrusters to provide six-degree-of-freedom control allowing you to point the ROV in any orientation to film anything, grab anything with a simple robot arm, and have a lot of fun!
+It uses six thrusters to provide five-degree-of-freedom control allowing you to point the ROV in almost any orientation to film anything, grab anything with a simple robot arm, and have a lot of fun!

 ## Safety